Scribbletune can be used to generate beats made from sampled sounds right in your browser

 Before we go on, here’s a sample of what we are gonna end up creating using Scribbletune.

-As you can imagine, this can easily be done in any DAW but when you do it with JavaScript, you can get a little bit more out of your loops than simply pointing and clicking in a piano roll (which can be time consuming over time for simple beats).
+What follows in this example can easily be done in any DAW but when you do it with JavaScript, you can get a little bit more out of your loops than simply pointing and clicking in a piano roll (which can be time consuming over time for simple beats).
 I ll lay down the basics for the beat, you can use your creativity to make the patterns intricate.

 We’ll have a simple 4x4 kick drum along with a simple bass line, closed hat, open hats and a clap sound.